 Mt Baker Ski Resort Free 5th Grade Lift Ticket::

-5th Graders are eligible for a FREE lift ticket any time he or she visits Mt Baker during the 2020 – 2021 season.
+5th Graders are eligible for a FREE lift ticket any time he or she visits Mt Baker during the 2021 – 2022 season.
 Students must be enrolled in the program ahead of time, though, in order to take advantage of this deal.
-They will not make the 5th grade ski free cards at the ski resort, you need to do this by mail or at the Mt Baker Business Office in Bellingham ahead of time.
+They will not make the 5th grade ski free cards at the ski resort, you need to do this by mail or at the Mt Baker Business Office ahead of time.
+There is an admin office at Heather Meadows Ticket Office and also one at White Salmon Ticket Office.
 If you are sending it by mail, expect it to take up to 1-3 weeks.